atsushieno/aap-core/README.md

 AAP (Plugin) developers can ship their apps via Google Play (or any other app market).
 From app packagers perspective and users perspective, it can be distributed like a MIDI device service.
 Like Android Native MIDI (introduced in Android 10.0), AAP processes all the audio stuff in native land (it still performs metadata queries in Dalvik land).

-AAP developers implement `org.androidaudiopluginframework.AudioPluginService` which handles audio plugin connections, and create plugin "metadata" in XML.
+AAP developers implement `org.androidaudioplugin.AudioPluginService` which handles audio plugin connections, and create plugin "metadata" in XML.
 The metadata provides developer details, port details, and feature requirement details.
 (The plugins and their ports can NOT be dynamically changed, at least as of the first specification stage.)

 AAP is similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
 (We are rather native oriented for performance and ease of reusing existing code, somewhat more seriously.)